millerhoo/journey4-adwc/workshops/journey4-adwc/README.md

 **Objectives**:

+- Learn how to upload files to the Oracle Cloud Innfrastructure (OCI) Object Storage
 - Learn how to load data from an object store
 - Learn how to use the SQL Developer Data Import Wizard to load data
 - Learn how to troubleshoot data loads